Dog Aggression at The Way of the Dog

 These terms can be extremely misleading and rarely explain the true motivation behind the individual dog’s aggression.
 The motivation behind a dog’s aggression can change as a situation unfolds and it can rapidly move from one impulse to another without notice.
 It is therefore important to note that definitions of aggression offered from some quarters may possess both strengths and weaknesses (O’Heare, 2007) regarding rationale, and as a result can sometimes be inappropriate and misleading.

 I have an aggressive dog.
 Where can I get help?

 When dealing with dogs demonstrating aggressive behaviour it is vitally important that assistance is obtained from qualified professionals who possess both academic knowledge and practical experience in working with aggression cases.

 Advice offered by family, friends, other dog owners, enthusiasts or amateur trainers, whilst well meant, could lead to the exasperation of the aggression due to incorrect interpretations or poor advice being provided regarding modification of the aggression.
 More importantly it may very well compromise personal or public safety, and/or, lead to the unnecessary destruction of your dog.

-At The Way of the Dog we take a non-judgemental approach to the problem, we are supportive, we are thoughtful, and we take an individual approach towards modification.
+At The Way of the Dog Ltd we take a non-judgemental approach to the problem, we are supportive, we are thoughtful, and we take an individual approach towards modification and management.
 Most of all we ensure that the problem is not exasperated.
-Contact The Way of the Dog now for a confidential and no obligation initial consultation.
+Contact The Way of the Dog Ltd now for a confidential and no obligation initial consultation.